 What’s the difference between juicing and blending smoothies?

 Juicing removes the fiber and pulp of the vegetables and fruit, quickly flooding your body and with a wave of powerful nutrients straight into your bloodstream without needing to go through the digestive process.
-Smoothies or Blending does not remove the fiber, or the pulp – It’s simply broken down enough so that it is easily digestible.
-One option isn’t “better” then the other.
+Smoothies or Blending does not remove the fiber or the pulp – It’s simply broken down enough so that it is easily digestible.
+One option isn’t “better” than the other.
 It completely depends on your body.
 Personally, I like both and drink both.
 I’m a big fan of my morning celery juice and breakfast smoothies.